hugodias/cakegallery/README.md

 * Create Albums
 * Add tags, title and status (published or drafts) to albums
 * Upload multiple pictures at the same time
-* Create multiple versions for your pictures (thumbnails, crop, rezise, etc)
+* Create multiple versions for your pictures (thumbnails, crop, resize, etc)
 * Integrate any album with any other Model in your application

 ---